sscovil/godot-split-screen-2d-addon/README.md

 ### Performance Optimization

-The `SplitScreen2D` node will automatically rebuild its viewport tree whenever a player is added or removed, or when the screen size changes.
+The `SplitScreen2D` node will automatically rebuild its node tree whenever a player is added or removed, or when the screen size changes.
 This should be fine, but if you need to disable it for performance reasons, you can adjust the following Performance Optimization settings:

 | Inspector Label             | Property Name                 | Type   | Default |